 What do Digital Marketers do?

-Digital marketers drive brand awareness and, in business, generate leads, through free, and paid for, digital channels.
-Channels include for example social media, the website, search engine marketing, email, and digital advertising such as a Facebook ads or Google ads.
+A digital marketer will drive brand awareness and, in business, generate leads (a potential customers) through a free or paid digital channel.
+Channels include, for example, social media, the website, search engine marketing, email, and digital advertising such as a Facebook ads or Google ads.

-Digital marketing focuses on different goals for each channel to measure the organisation’s performance.
-For example, marketers may measure the organic traffic arriving at a website, or the number of shares a social media post receives.
+A digital marketing plan focuses on different goals for each marketing channel to measure the organisation’s performance.
+For example, marketers may measure the organic traffic arriving at a website or the number of shares a social media post receives.

 Does Digital Marketing Work for all Organisations?